 1) Spend Effort Getting the Timing Right

 Part of any call-back system is playing the offer message.
 This is usually something like, “Instead of waiting on hold, you can get a call-back from the next available agent by pressing 1 now.”
-The “Time-Till-Offer” or “TTO” is the amount of time a caller spends in queue before hearing a call-back offer.
+The “Time-Till-Offer” or “TTO” is the amount of time a caller spends in virtual queue before hearing a call-back offer.
 Many companies don’t realize how critical the timing of this message is.

 Although this sounds complicated, it’s actually good news.
 Changing TTO is an easy “lever” to adjust and has a big impact on the performance of your call-back deployment.
 I definitely advise you to put effort into getting this timing right!